neondatabase/website/content/docs/guides/flyway-multiple-environments.md

 By default, Flyway loads its configuration from the default `conf/flyway.conf` file.
 This is true even if you specify another configuration file when running Flyway.
 You can take advantage of this behavior by defining non-environment specific configuration settings in the default `conf/flyway.conf` file, and placing your environment-specific settings in separate configuration files, as we'll do here.
 </Admonition>

-1. Change to your Flyway `/conf` directory and create the following configuration files, one for each environment, by copying the default configuration file.
+1. Switch to your Flyway `/conf` directory and create the following configuration files, one for each environment, by copying the default configuration file.
 For example:

     ```bash
     cd ~/flyway-9.22.3/conf